 Yet every day is exhausting to us.

-There have been recent articles circulating the web about these great qualities of children with sensory integration and processing challenges.
+Recent articles have been circulating the web about these great qualities of children with sensory integration and processing challenges.
 What is your Child’s Hidden Gift? is a nice one with quotes from real parents.
-I feel hopeful that these perspectives are hitting mainstream.
+I feel hopeful that these perspectives are hitting the mainstream.
 Instead of these children being seen as a burden, let’s celebrate their unique qualities.

-Here is one example that hit me hard the other day.
-Last week my sons and I headed to a birthday party.
+For example, my sons and I went to a birthday party last week.
 It was a pool party on a beautiful day with great food, music, and friends we had not seen for a while.
-My six year old greatly missed his friend.
-I sensed he was a bit nervous because it had been quite some time and they weren’t in a classroom, but at his friend’s home.
+My six-year-old greatly missed his friend.
+I sensed he was a bit nervous because it had been quite some time, and they weren’t in a classroom but at his friend’s home.

 He was genuinely looking for answers.
-He was as confused as my six year old.
-The friend still ignored my feisty four year old until he made sure he could see his face.
-Then, said to him, “Fine.
+He was as confused as my six-year-old.
+The friend ignored my feisty highly sensitive child until he made sure he could see his face.
+Then, he said to him, “Fine.
 If you are not going to be my brother’s friend.
 I am not going to be your friend,” grabbed J, and walked away.

-Of course, there may be a better approach, better words to use, and lots of follow up with my oldest son (For example, my four-year-old was confused as to why his brother “didn’t speak” during the confrontation.).
-There was a lot going on in those few moments but one thing became crystal clear to me: My four-year-old with all his challenging qualities also comes with: fierce loyalty.
+Of course, there may be a better approach, better words to use, and lots of follow-up with my oldest son (For example, my four-year-old was confused about why his brother “didn’t speak” during the confrontation.).
+A lot was going on in those few moments, but one thing became crystal clear: My highly sensitive child, with all his challenging qualities, also comes with fierce loyalty.

-Along with his “rigidity”, “inability to shift gears”, “lack of problem-solving skills”, and “explosiveness” comes conviction, decisiveness, focus, thoroughness, and fierce loyalty.
-Such a powerful moment.
-I felt proud and relieved and loads of love.
+Along with his “rigidity,” “inability to shift gears,” “lack of problem-solving skills,” and “explosiveness” comes conviction, decisiveness, focus, thoroughness, and fierce loyalty—such a decisive and powerful moment.
+I felt proud and relieved and had loads of love.
 I admired his perseverance and ability to look conflict in the eye.

 He teaches me every day.
-He reminds me every day that his biggest challenges are his greatest gifts.
+He reminds me daily that his greatest challenges are his greatest gifts.